elastic/kibana/src/core/MIGRATION_EXAMPLES.md

 ### Changes in structure compared to legacy

-The NP `registerType` expected input is very close to the legacy format, However there are some minor changes:
+The NP `registerType` expected input is very close to the legacy format.
+However, there are some minor changes:

 - The `schema.isNamespaceAgnostic` property has been renamed: `SavedObjectsType.namespaceAgnostic`